 Possessed (working title) – What can possessions evoke in terms of inequality?
 Taking some stuff from my family’s colonial past in Indonesia as a starting point I’ll explore various perspectives in time, space and location.
 The result can be an installation and/or essay film.
 Regardless of its form, the work is meant to offer multiple shifting positions, generating unpredictable views and experiences.

-Nihil Mortui – While researching her grandfather's formative years as a German soldier in WWII, Julia Clever filmed participants of Belgian „Living History“ re-enactment events and interviewed them about their role in German or American uniform.
-This project investigates a range of personal trajectories (re-)constructing and embodying war memories, while opening up perspectives onto the underlaying identity politics of filmmaker, participants and visitors. (https://www.derives.be)
+Nihil Mortui / Trying to catch the wind– While researching her grandfather's formative years as a German soldier in WWII, Julia Clever filmed participants of Belgian „Living History“ re-enactment events and interviewed them about their role in German or American uniform.
+This project investigates a range of personal trajectories (re-)constructing and embodying war memories, while opening up perspectives onto the underlaying identity politics of filmmaker, participants and visitors. (production : Dérives / CBA)

 Chicken Scribbles and the Dove that Looks like a Frog (Video performances) – Through her recent works in collage and performance, Samah Hijawi will develop a series of video-collages that explore aesthetics in paintings produced as a response to different political events in Palestine.
 Using artworks as a starting point, each video-collage appropriates images and narratives, to explore their aesthetics as embodiments of trauma, and question their performativity as acts of resistance.